Relaxation techniques for anxiety, stress, and sleep slow breathing, lower blood pressure, and trigger a feeling of well-being.

-Practicing relaxation techniques, ranging from the Benson-Henry Institute training program to more individual practices, like meditation and yoga, represent an effective form of natural preventive care that appears to offer significant protection against future health problems, the researchers concluded.
+Practicing relaxation techniques for anxiety, stress, and sleep, ranging from the Benson-Henry Institute training program to more individual practices, like meditation and yoga, represent an effective form of natural preventive care that appears to offer significant protection against future health problems, the researchers concluded.

 In fact, those who learned and practiced the relaxation response had such a dramatic decrease in their need for healthcare services, the research team recommends that teaching people relaxation techniques should be part of regular preventive healthcare at your doctor’s office — alongside standard medical advice on exercise, nutrition, and getting flu shots.

 “From a public health perspective, it is better to be prepared to offer these tools to people in their customary settings than to wait for them to seek out these interventions,” said Stahl.
 “For that reason, we feel that mind body interventions — which are both low-cost and essentially risk-free — should perhaps be incorporated into regular preventive care."